petervanwesep/2nd-semester-introduction-to-computer-science-principles/readings.md

 ```

 This syntax is similar to the syntax for selecting a variable from a module, such as math.pi or string.whitespace.
 In this case, though, we are assigning values to named elements of an object.
 These elements are called attributes.
-As a noun, “AT-trib-ute” is pronounced with emphasis on the first syllable, as opposed to “a-TRIB-ute,” which is a verb.
+As a noun, "AT-trib-ute" is pronounced with emphasis on the first syllable, as opposed to "a-TRIB-ute," which is a verb.

 You can read the value of an attribute using the same syntax: